-76. Disclosure of interest
+76. Disclosure of interest by members of Board and Review Panel

-(1) A member of the Board, Review Panel, a procurement committee or a bid evaluation committee, a procurement management unit and any staff member thereof having any direct or indirect interest in any matter brought before the Board, Review Panel, a procurement committee, bid evaluation committee or procurement management unit -

-- (a) must immediately inform, as appropriate, the Minister, chairperson or the accounting officer concerned of such interest; and - (b) may not participate in the deliberations or any part of the decision- making process in relation to that matter, unless the Board, Review Panel or public entity, directs otherwise after having considered the matter and found the conflict of interest to be of trivial nature or consequences. - (2) A person who contravenes or fails to comply with this section commits an offence and is liable to a fine not exceeding N\$500 000 or to imprisonment for a period not exceeding 10 years, or to both such fine and such imprisonment.
+- (1) A member of the Board or Review Panel who has, any direct or indirect financial interest in any matter brought before the Board or Review Panel, or who has a close relative, associate or friend with a direct or indirect financial, economic or personal interest in the matter brought before the Board or Review Panel, or who has a close relative, associate or friend with a direct or indirect financial, economic or personal interest in the matter brought before the Board or Review Panel- - (a) must immediately inform the chairperson of the Board or Review Panel of the interest; and - (b) may not participate in the deliberations or take part in the decision-making process in relation to that matter, unless the Board or the Review Panel directs otherwise after having considered the matter and having found that there is no conflict of interest. - (2) The Board or Review Panel must record the disclosure of interest made in terms of this section in the minutes of the meeting at which it is made. - (3) A person who contravenes or fails to comply with subsection (1) commits an offence and is liable to a fine not exceeding N\$1 000 000 or to imprisonment for a period not exceeding 10 years, or to both such fine and such imprisonment.